kriebb/kriebb.github.io/content/pages/mission-vision.en.md

 I help businesses build secure and straightforward IT solutions by simplifying complex challenges, focusing on coaching, testing, and best practices (such as SOLID principles).

 ## Vision
 I believe in a future where (cloud) infrastructure, (cloud) software development and (cloud) security naturally reinforce each other through continuous learning.
-My freelance work allows me the freedom to collaborate openly, transparently, and effectively with businesses that also value and want to boost their quality, integrity, and knowledge sharing to a next, feasible level.
+My work as a consultant at Xebia allows me the freedom to collaborate openly, transparently, and effectively with businesses that also value and want to boost their quality, integrity, and knowledge sharing to a next, feasible level.

 ## Core Values